Confederation Players Walking Tours & Historical Reenactment | Book your tour online

-History comes alive when you stroll down Charlottetown’s historic district with the Confederation Players- a troupe of costumed, young, bilingual Canadians, trained as the Fathers and Ladies of Confederation.
-Join the Players for a guided walking tour or attend their historic vignette.
-Through their portrayal of key figures such as Sir John A. Macdonald, George Coles, and Sir George-Étienne Cartier, the Confederation Players provide a glimpse into the cultural and historical context of the Charlottetown Conference.
+History comes alive when you stroll down Charlottetown’s historic district with the Confederation Players- a troupe of costumed, young Canadians, trained as the Fathers and Ladies of Confederation.
+Join the Players for a guided walking tour or attend their historic vignettes.
+Through their portrayal of key figures such as John A. Macdonald, George Coles, and George-Étienne Cartier, the Confederation Players provide a glimpse into the cultural and historical context of the Charlottetown Conference.

-Join John A. Macdonald, Miss Mercy Coles, Colonel John Hamilton Gray, George-Étienne Cartier, and members of the Slaymaker and Nichols’ Olympic Circus on the steps of Province House National Historic Site in this 15-minute historical reenactment, exploring the personalities and politics of the 1864 Charlottetown Conference on Confederation.
+Join John A. Macdonald, Miss Mercy Coles, Colonel John Hamilton Gray, George-Étienne Cartier, and members of the Island community on the grounds of Province House National Historic Site in this 15-minute historical reenactment, exploring the personalities and politics of the 1864 Charlottetown Conference on Confederation.
 Get swept up in the action and join the Players afterwards for a photo or in-character discussion surrounding ‘the Magnificent Scheme’ – uniting the colonies of British North America into a bold new country.

 Relive the past on one of Canada’s most famous streets, where every building and street corner has a story to tell, where you might just bump into a Victorian statesman or John Hatch, the town crier .
 This classic Charlottetown tour guides visitors down one of only two national historic streets in the country- the very walk that the founding fathers strolled in 1864.